 In memory of Mr. Marian Stefanov

-The government of Bulgaria decided to secure several small earth dams; they began to refurbish the dams’ bodies and to install appropriate sensors for long-term monitoring.
+The government of Bulgaria decided to secure several small earth dams; they began to refurbish the dams’ bodies and install appropriate sensors for long-term monitoring.

 Before and after the renovation